antonfirsov/docs/2017/02-Feb/week4/docker.md

 - **Consistent:** Containers include the application and all of its dependencies.
 The application executes the same code, regardless of computer, environment or cloud.
 - **Lightweight:** Containers start quickly and use a minimal amount of RAM by using a minimal abstraction over the host operating system and sharing common resources across containers.
 - **Sharing:** Container images are easy to share via [Docker Hub](https://hub.docker.com/), the [Docker Store](https://store.docker.com/), and private Docker registries, such as the [Azure Container Registry](https://azure.microsoft.com/services/container-registry/).
-- **Simple yet powerful:** The DockerFile format (the recipe for container images) is a simple format that enables powerful scenarios: neatly marries operating-system and container-specific commands and also surfaces the creation of Docker image layer.
+- **Simple yet powerful:** The DockerFile format (the recipe for container images) is a simple format that enables powerful scenarios: neatly marries operating-system and container-specific commands and also surfaces the creation of Docker image layers.

 Imagine just a few years ago someone telling you in a job interview that they care so much about consistency that they always ship the operating system with their app.
 You probably wouldn't have hired them.
 Yet, that's exactly the model Docker uses!